How millennials are altering the landscape of social change

 The Case Foundation, a private nonprofit that works to inspire entrepreneurial and innovative ways to make social change, found three main factors affecting how millennials’ behavior differs from previous generations.
 They identify more directly with issues than the entrenched institutions.
 They believe a bunch of small and even virtual acts can add up to larger social shifts.
 And chief among those actions isn’t publicly volunteering or donating—not until the specific cause group earns their affiliation and respect.

-The findings come from 10 years of the Millennial Impact Report, an annual survey of at least 3,000 millennials run by the Case Foundation to better understand their how they engage with causes and seek to make social change.
+The findings come from 10 years of the Millennial Impact Report, an annual survey of at least 3,000 millennials run by the Case Foundation to better understand how they engage with causes and seek to make social change.
 This year’s analysis summarizes how the rise of social media, crowdfunding, and brands developing their own social conscience has influenced the millennial way of making a difference.
 It’s bolstered by additional interviews with respondents and an in-depth look at their online lives.

 “I think we could probably take a page from millennials, but whether we do or we don’t, the train has left the station,” says Case Foundation CEO Jean Case.
 “As we like to say, they’re changing the way change is made.
 Across the board, how they look at social good and their own actions or contribution to their community or their nation is really fundamentally different than the way the generations ahead of them did.
 And I think that’s important for all of us to understand.”